-When the injured worker has sustained a work-related injury or illness as a member of a volunteer fire company or a fire department organized under Ch.
-213 Wis.
-Stats., or a legally organized rescue squad or diving team, the average weekly wage (AWW) is determined under the provision of DWD 80.30 Administrative Code.
+When the injured worker who has sustained a work-related injury or illness is a member of a volunteer fire company or a fire department organized under Ch.
+213, Wis.
+Stats., or a legally organized rescue squad or diving team, the AWW is determined under the provision of DWD 80.30 Administrative Code.
 See s.102.07(7)(a) Wis.
 Stats.